harshachelluri/AI-Driven-Customer-Support-Chatbot-with-Invoice-Management/README.md

 # Login:

-Select "Login as Agent" and use credentials (e.g., Priya/priya).
+Select "Login as Agent" and use credentials.
 System loads pending tickets and invoice requests.